 Marlborough, New Zealand: Located at the northeastern part of New Zealand’s South Island, it grows excellent Pinot Noir, Sauvignon Blanc and Chardonnay

 I hope that now you feel ready to open that bottle, host your wine friends at home, hit the wine bar or order your favourite wine with confidence at the restaurant.
 Like Pasteur said, “a bottle of wine contains more philosophy than all the books in the world”, so there’s a bunch of wine knowledge to learn!
 These here are only the basics of the basics.
 However, my message here is that wine is not as intimidating and complex as we think!
 Enjoy it with confidence, explore your taste and take advantage of your wine knowledge in your next social events.
+Remember to follow me on Instagram for notifications on new content.
 Cheers!